rsp/node-tco/README.md

 1. change `return fun(a, b);` to `return [fun, [a, b]];`
 2. change `return val;` to `return [null, val];`

+This is the low level API that is not going to change but there are also some other ways to do the same that may be more convenient in some cases:

+* `tco.value(val)` returns `[null, val]`

+(more to come)

 This is not perfect but it works and maintains certain important properies described in section [Philosophy](#philosophy).